DicksonLegend/To-Do-List-App/README.md

 ### 4. Open Your Browser

-Navigate to `http://localhost:5173` to see your Creative To-Do List app in action!
+Navigate to `http://localhost:5173` to see your To-Do List app in action!

 ---